Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Particle-identification algorithm

-Figure~\ref{fig:significance:idea} shows the same set of plots for the \idea case (\ie \dndx measurement with or without time-of-flight and/or \dedx measurement) with a cluster-counting efficiency of 80\%.
-The dependency on the cluster-counting efficiency is limited and equivalent figures for 50\% and 100\% can be found in App.~\ref{app:aucs}.
-Considering the configuration without time-of-flight measurement represented by the black lines shows that the particle identification performance for all particle combinations is high at very low momentum, drops between 1\gevc and 3\gevc depending on the mass difference of the particles, and rises again at higher momentum.
-This behaviour is expected and mirrors the shape of the \dndx curves shown in the bottom plot of Fig.~\ref{fig:input:idea}.
-As discussed earlier, this behaviour is also reflected in the variation of the AUC score with momentum shown in Fig.~\ref{fig:roc:bins}.
-The severity of the drop between 1\gevc and 3\gevc has a slight dependence on the cluster-counting efficiency, see App.~\ref{app:aucs}.
-The addition of a time-of-flight measurement (all other colours) mitigates the aforementioned drop once the precision reaches 10--30\ps.
-At very low momentum, time-of-flight information of any precision improves the performance.
-Alternatively, measuring \dedx on top of \dndx but without time-of-flight (black lines, left plots) also achieves low misidentification rates at very low momentum.
+The performance of configurations without time-of-flight measurement (black) or with very poor time-of-flight resolution (dark green and olive green) drops between 1\gevc and 3\gevc.
+This behavior is expected and mirrors the shape of the \dndx curves shown in the bottom plot of Fig.~\ref{fig:input:idea}.
+As discussed earlier, this behavior is also reflected in the variation of the AUC score with momentum shown in Fig.~\ref{fig:roc:bins}.
+The severity of the drop between 1\gevc and 3\gevc has a slight dependence on the cluster-counting efficiency; see Appendix~\ref{app:aucs}.
+In the configurations without \dedx information and with either poor or no time-of-flight information, particle identification is difficult at very low momentum because there are only few training data points but also because the identification relies predominantly or entirely on the \dndx information which is not available for \mbox{$\beta\gamma<0.5$}.

+Appendix~\ref{app:significance} contains a figure showing the contamination in units of standard deviation for each combination of particles separately.